Phonics solutions from Action Factor

 The target audience: Classroom teachers, administrators, pre-school teachers, tutors, parents, and others who wish to help young readers and writers develop their full potential.

-Brief summary of content: Ready, set, read!
-The journey toward reading and writing begins with building a "literacy set" so that children come to school ready and eager to learn to read and write.
-Five keys to building a strong literacy set are 1) reading early and often, 2) creating a print-rich environment, 3) modeling reading and writing, 4) accepting children's approximations, and 5) developing an attitude of playfulness about language.
 On the journey from phonemic awareness to word recognition, good readers use several interacting strategies: configuration, phonics, context, syntax, and structural analysis.
 But before readers can effectively comprehend, they must attain fluency and acquire an adequate vocabulary.
-Reading comprehension takes place at the literal, inferential, and critical levels, depending upon the reader's purpose for reading.
+Reading comprehension takes place at the literal, inferential, and critical levels, depending upon the reader’s purpose for reading.
 Children can be helped to maximize their reading and writing experiences by strengthening their word recognition, vocabulary, fluency, and comprehension strategies through dynamic, engaging, and enjoyable activities.

 To request a customized workshop at your location, please use our online form.